 It is important to note that the exam content areas and division structure will not change.
 This means you can continue to use your existing study materials and resources.
-We’re also planning to release updated resources in October, including a new demo exam, updated ARE Handbook, and revised ARE Guidelines.
+We’re also planning to release updated resources in October, including the updated ARE Handbook and ARE Guidelines.

 4. The exam’s format and “experience” will be updated to make online delivery possible.

 For both online and in-person exams, updates will be made to the exam “experience,” including navigation, breaks, the number of questions per division, and overall testing time per division.
 These changes—which have been validated by independent psychometricians (or testing experts)—will enhance exam security and make online delivery possible.
 This means you may need to adjust your test-taking strategies; we’ll share additional details about the new exam experience in late-September.
 Remember, regardless of delivery mode, all candidates will experience the same format.